A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Numerical experiments

-When $k < n$, the computation cost for updating $x_{t+1}$ from $x_t$ is $\mathcal{O}(k^3 + nk^2)$, where the number of blocks $k$ is typically $\mathcal{O}(\sqrt{m})$.
+When $k < n$, the computation cost for updating $x_{t+1}$ from $x_t$ is $\mathcal{O}(k^3 + nk^2)$, where the number of blocks is typically $\mathcal{O}(\sqrt{m})$.
 If the inversion is pre-computed and stored, each ROR-BK update costs $\mathcal{O}(nk)$.
-Thus the order of arithmetic operations in each iteration is given by the evaluation of residue at $\mathcal{O}(mn)$.
+Thus the order of arithmetic operations in each iteration is given by the evaluation of residual at $\mathcal{O}(mn)$, which may be further improved by any implicit methods of evaluation if possible.
 To ensure a fair comparison, we also store $A_\tau^\dagger$ to avoid any such repeated evaluation in SOBK as well.
 A similar approach in computation was followed for $n \le k$.

-As proposed in \cite{ReRBK}, a Cholesky-based linear solver is used to compute $(A_\tau A_\tau^T +\tilde{\lambda}I)^{-1}(b_\tau-A_\tau x_t)$ in TA-ReBlock-U, which is inefficient compared to our implementation of ROR-BK especially when the number of iterations is large, as we avoid the more cumbersome re-evaluation of the inverse.
+As proposed in \cite{ReRBK}, a Cholesky-based linear solver is used to compute $(A_\tau A_\tau^T +\mu I)^{-1}(b_\tau-A_\tau x_t)$ in TA-ReBlock-U, which is inefficient compared to our implementation of ROR-BK especially when the number of iterations is large, as we avoid the more cumbersome re-evaluation of the inverse.